Anxiety Disorders Diagnosis and Treatment

 A Social Anxiety Disorder Phobia

-Agoraphobia is when someone avoids places or situations that make them feel trapped.
-People with the condition may also avoid places that cause them to panic or feel helpless.
 Some common instances include being in a queue, standing among the crowd, or sitting in public transportation.
-Individuals with the condition typically don’t feel safe in public areas with lots of people.3
+Individuals with the condition typically don’t feel safe in public areas with lots of people and often end up spending significant amounts of time at home.3

 Anxiety Disorder Due to a Medical Condition

-People may develop anxiety due to reasons that directly relate to a physical health challenge.
-Common medical conditions that cause anxiety include diabetes mellitus, parathyroid disease, pheochromocytoma, and thyroid disease.
+Anxiety can arise as a direct consequence of physical health issues.
+Common medical conditions associated with anxiety include diabetes mellitus, parathyroid disease, pheochromocytoma, and thyroid disorders.

-Developing anxiety disorders is also related to an increased occurrence of cardiovascular disease, cardiac outcomes, or common panic attacks.
-Some conditions that may present themselves as anxiety also include cardiac illnesses like arrhythmias, congestive heart failure, myocardial infarction, and cardiac tamponade.
+The development of anxiety disorders is also associated with a higher likelihood of experiencing cardiovascular disease, cardiac events, or frequent panic attacks.
+Certain medical conditions that can manifest with symptoms resembling anxiety include cardiac disorders such as arrhythmias, congestive heart failure, myocardial infarction, and cardiac tamponade.

 Generalized Anxiety Disorder